ta-data-par/DAFT_0307/Module_1/Lab_14_Refactoring/README.md

 Let's spend some time reviewing your code now that you know a little bit more about clean code and good practices.

 ## Instructions
-* Fork this repository.
-* Add the code of your the game you coded in the first week of class.
+* Add the code of your the game you coded in the first week of class into this lab folder.
 As it is, no changes!
 If you used *Jupyter Notebook* in your original project, your challenge in this lab is to change your project into a Python script, which means that you will turn your *.ipynb* file into a *.py* file.
 * Remember what you learnt during the lesson (good practices, clean code...).
 * Refactor your code!
 * Do your pull request.
 It should include: your original project (in a *.py* file) and the refactored version of your project.